InfinityBotList/Popplio/docs/docs-md/about.md

 ![Owner Section Screenshot](https://media.discordapp.net/attachments/832011830238248961/871632845821591562/image0.png)

-Authentication is performed with the `authorization` HTTP header:
+Authentication is performed with the `Authorization` HTTP header:

 ```
-Header: your-token-here with prefix
+Authorization: your-token-here with prefix
 ```

 **Please see https://docs.botlist.site for more info on the basics of our API.
 This site purely exists to be an API reference not a guide**